timmyhoa/CS50web-project3/README.md

 # CS50web-project3
-A mail web application made using django and react.
+A mail web application made using django and vanilla JS.

 ## Things to do when have time